 - Housing across the street from the museum, in renovated apartments (private bedroom/Queen bed + shared kitchen and bath).
 These are lovely apartments, but note that it’s communal living (4 people to an apartment) in an active downtown location -- sensitive sleepers be advised.

 - One communal meal per day, in the company of other artists-in-residence.

 - MASS MoCA member benefits for the duration of the residency, including free access to the museum’s galleries and discounts on performing arts events and museum store purchases.

-Eligibility: We welcome applications from Massachusetts-based artists in all career stages, income levels, and disciplines (painters, writers, fiber artists, printmakers, performers, designers, photographers, filmmakers, etc.) whose practice allows them to work quietly (no power tools in the private studios, and no music out loud – headphones only).
+Eligibility: We welcome applications from artists in all career stages, income levels, and disciplines (painters, writers, fiber artists, printmakers, performers, designers, photographers, filmmakers, etc.) whose practice allows them to work quietly (no power tools in the private studios, and no music out loud – headphones only).
 Groups/collectives may apply to work on joint projects.
 The studios have light-duty ventilation, so an art practice generating strong fumes cannot be accommodated.